 The National Health Service5, UK, writes "Men should not regularly drink more than 3-4 units of alcohol a day.
 Women should not regularly drink more than 2-3 units a day."
 One unit equals 10ml or 8g of pure alcohol.
 A 250ml (large) glass of 12% red wine has about 3 units of alcohol.
 A 175ml (medium) glass has about two units.

-All the health benefits associated with drinking wine listed below are only applicable to moderate drinking!
+Important note: All the health benefits associated with drinking wine that are listed below are only applicable to moderate drinking.

 A team from several universities in Spain reported in the journal BMC Medicine that drinking wine may reduce the risk of depression.

 The researchers gathered data on 2,683 men and 2,822 women aged from 55 to 80 years over a seven-year period.
 The participants had to complete a food frequency questionnaire every year, which included details on their alcohol consumption as well as their mental health.